 In spite of all this, CASL will become law and organizations need to comply with it to avoid the completely excessive AMPs that theoretically can be $10 million for each CASL violation and the personal vicarious liability of officers and directors.
 Moreover, contrary to what some have suggested, CASL compliance is not straight forward.
 The law and regulations are confusing and in some cases are technically or commercially impossible or impractical to comply with, at least without making costly investments in new technologies and platforms or renegotiating existing partner and service provider relationships.

 The CRTC and Industry Canada have published materials to help guide CASL compliance including to help under understand the Act, the CRTC Regulations (the CRTC regs) and the Industry Canada Regulations (the GIC regs).
 When the Industry Canada regulations were finalized, Industry Canada published a Regulatory Impact Assessment Analysis Statement (RIAS) providing helpful guidance on some points of confusion.
-The CRTC published a General Compliance Guideline and the Toggling Guidelines.
+The CRTC published a General Compliance Guideline, the Toggling Guidelines and a Guideline on Implied Consents.
 After publishing them, the CRTC clarified that the guidelines are “best practice” guidelines and do not necessarily have to be followed to be CASL compliant.
 The CRTC also published and later revised a short FAQ on CASL.
-More recently, it published some slides and a transcript from recent public information sessions on CASL as well as a Compliance and Enforcement Bulletin.
-It also just published guidance on the grandfathering of existing CASL consents.
+It also published some slides and a transcript from public information sessions on CASL as well as a Compliance and Enforcement Bulletin.
+It also published guidance on the grandfathering of existing CASL consents.

 The advice offered to date by Industry Canada and the CRTC does not address many of the thorny CASL compliance issues.
 Also, because much of the advice, especially from the CRTC is “best practice”, little guidance is available on what practices short of “best practices” would comply with the law.